f4hbg/ezChromato/INSTALL.md

  ./ezchromato.sh

-will launch the console UI, at the first input (gc id) you have two naming choices : give an id of your choice, or just type enter to use timestamp
+will launch the console UI, at the first step (gc id) you have two choices : give an name/gc_id of your choice, or just type enter to use timestamp

-then you have to give the time of analysis in round minutes
+then you have to give the time of analysis (in upper round minutes)

-the live graph windows (gnuplot-qt) will open in fullscreen, and shows the message "waiting for data" in the right upper corner
+the live graph windows (gnuplot-qt) opens in fullscreen, and shows the message "waiting for data" in the right upper corner

-graph begins automatically when cromatography begins, the windows close after specified analysis time
+graph starts automatically when analysis begins, the windows close after specified analysis time

 --

 ./ezchromato_multi.sh 7

 will launch infinite acquisition loop with 7 minutes analysis time

+if you are lucky enough to have an autosampler you can leave the machine to run on its own and go to the beach

 ---